 4. Try online dating and dating apps

-Do not try to be ‘younger’ or ‘cooler’ than you are just because you are creating a profile on a dating app.
-Also, these tools have a language of their own and even if interacting on them may seem like a daunting task initially, online dating in 40s is fun and has a lot of scope for seeking out like-minded men and women.
+Heed our online dating advice, and do not try to be “younger” or “cooler” just to be able to attract more matches.
+Let your online dating profile be as close a reflection of your real personality as possible.
+Also, these tools and the virtual dating space have a language of their own and using it may seem like a daunting task initially.
+However, online dating in the 40s is fun and has a lot of scope for seeking out like-minded men and women.
 Be open to it.

 5. Do not hesitate to make the first move